kkoomen/uva-ahs-lesrooster/README.md

 ├── main.py     # main file to be run
 ├── data        # contains all data files
 ├── code        # the main codebase
-└── out         # any generated output file will be put here
+├── out         # any generated output file will be put here └── docs        # contains the documented process of this project
 ```

 # Tests